BLCM/cabinetsorter/static_pages/Contributing-to-ModCabinet.md

 If a URL ends in `.jpg`, `.gif`, or `.png`, it will be embedded into the cabinet page.
 Youtube URLs will be displayed separately from other URLs.

+## Omitting In-Mod Comments

+By default, the top set of comments in your mod file will be added to the cabinet page, but sometimes you might not want that.
+(For instance, the info might be entirely duplicated in your README.)
+To disable this functionality, you can add an extra line reading `@no-mod-comments` underneath your category or mod line, like so:

+    gear-general
+    @no-mod-comments

+Or for a directory with multiple mods:

+    BastardV3.txt: gear-general
+    CatO'NineTails.txt: gear-general
+    @no-mod-comments
+    DarlinV2.txt: gear-general

 ## Comments